Deepak5200/Demo-/README.md

 # Demo-
-This Is Demo fro Git &amp; Github Class
+This Is Demo fro Git &amp; Github Class.